 - Pipeline and transmission line clearing

-Drum mulchers are generally thought to have a slight advantage for visibility and maneuverability.
+Drum mulchers are generally thought to have a slight advantage in visibility and maneuverability.
 Their compact design and depth allow for better maneuverability.
 In addition, operators can see when the drum hits the ground since there isn’t a deck inhibiting the operator’s view.

 Drum mulchers for skid steers are generally considered safer in urban areas.
 Unlike disc mulchers, the drum design will push material back toward the ground instead of sending it in different directions.
 However, no matter where you’re using a tree mulcher, you should keep people at least 300′ away for their safety.